 The original charter for Rice prohibited the University from incurring debt.
-The charter was amended in 1998 permitting Rice to issue its first debt, a tax-exempt issuance, in 1999.
+The charter was amended in 1998 permitting Rice to issue its first debt, a long-term tax-exempt issuance, in 1999.
 The current debt portfolio is almost entirely comprised of taxable debt, with the series 2010B variable rate debt and commercial paper being the remaining tax-exempt issuances.
+Most of the debt issued by Rice has been in the form of long-term debt to be repaid in the future.
+But Rice has also been the beneficiary of generous philanthropy for several buildings built on campus.
+Many of these buildings were funded entirely by gifts and Rice used commercial paper as short-term bridge financing to fund construction costs and later paid off the commercial paper when pledge payments were received.
 Debt has helped finance numerous world-class facilities at Rice, thus enabling expansion of academic operations and student enrollment.
 Such facilities include:

 Rice's strong financial position has resulted in the highest long-term credit rating from both Moody’s (Aaa) and Standard and Poor’s (AAA) for our debt program.

-For additional detail on Rice's debt program, see the official statement; continuing disclosure statement; and audited financial statements below.
+For additional detail on Rice's debt program, see the audited financial statements below.